brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 \end{align*}
 $$

+## Coordinate ascent

+A common method for iteratively finding the optimal solution is the coordinate ascent variational inference (CAVI), where we compute the derivative of each variational factor and alternatively update the weights towards the lowest loss acording to the factor being iterated.
 Before we proceed to the derivative, we introduce the notation:

 $$
 p (z_j \mid z_{\neq j}, x) = p (z_j \mid z_1, ..., z_{j-1}, z_{j+1}, ..., z_m, x)